Mekaki Hill in Sekotong Lombok

 Mekaki Beach is a spectacularly beautiful beach in Lombok, Indonesia.
 This is the right-hand view of Pantai Mekaki.

-The first thing to do is to rent a bike, take out your mobile, and route to the Mekaki beach (aka Pantai Mekaki).
-Mark my word, if you spend your entire time in only Mekaki beach during your entire stay in Indonesia, you won’t regret it.
-It’s a huge, desolate, white sugar beach.
-The waves of the ocean are perfect for the surfers and you will enjoy fantastic breaks.
+The first thing to do in Sekotong is to rent a bike, pull up Google Maps, and route yourself to Mekaki Beach, also known as Pantai Mekaki.
+Mark my words: if you spend your entire time in Indonesia on only Mekaki Beach, you will not regret it.

 Mekaki Beach Left View